hellms/dell-democenter.github.io/Module_5_4.md

 $OIMPolicy=New-PPDMOracleBackupPolicy -Schedule $OIMSchedule -Name "Oracle Backup OIM" -Description "Oracle Backup - OIM" -dbCID $OraCreds.id -StorageSystemID $StorageSystem.id -backupMechanism OIM -Verbose
 ```

+## Assign Assets and Configure Prottocol to be used ( NFS/BOOST )

 We Assign our Asset
 ```Powershell
 Add-PPDMProtection_policy_assignment -id $OIMPolicy.id -AssetID $Asset.id
 ```

 And set the Protection Protocol to NFS on the Asset.
+This is an Asset Level Setting and can be changed by Modifiying te Asset Configuration.
 This will trigger a asset reconfiguration and sets the Mount Paths to the Boost NFS Exports in the Clients COnfiuration.

 ```Powershell